 This blog, Living With Pancreatitis, came out of my website.
 From a purely technical position, the blog is easier to manage.

 Once hospitalized for Severe Acute Pancreatitis, I was told that I would never be able to drink again.
-I already knew this because I had self-diagnosed the disease before being admitted to the hospital.
+I already knew this because I had self-diagnosed the disease before being

 I no longer drink alcohol.
 I will never drink alcohol again.